istio/istio/README.md

 Recommended mode:

 Singleton:
-- istio-system: root CA and cert provisioning components.
+- `istio-system`: root CA and cert provisioning components.
-- istio-cni: optional CNI (avoids requiring root/netadmin from workload pods)
+- `istio-cni`: optional CNI (avoids requiring root/netadmin from workload pods)

 Multi-environment components:
-- istio-control: config, discovery, auto-inject.
+- `istio-control`: config, discovery, auto-inject.
 All impact the generated config including enforcement of policies and secure naming.
-- istio-telemetry: mixer, kiali, tracing providers, graphana, prometheus.
+- `istio-telemetry`: mixer, kiali, tracing providers, graphana, prometheus.
 Custom install of prometheus, graphana can be used instead in dedicated namespaces.
-- istio-policy
+- `istio-policy`
-- istio-gateways - production domains should be in a separate namespace, to restrict access.
+- `istio-gateways` - production domains should be in a separate namespace, to restrict access.
 It is possible to segregate gateways by the team that control access to the domain.
 Access to the gateway namespace provides access to certificates and control over domain delegation.
 The optional egress gateway provides control over outbound traffic.

 In addition, it is recommended to have a second set of the multi-environment components to use for canary/testing new versions.
-In this doc I'll use a "istio-master" based set:
+In this doc we will use an environment based on the `istio-master` namespace:
-- istio-master: config, discovery, etc
+- `istio-master`: config, discovery, etc
-- istio-telemetry-master
+- `istio-telemetry-master`
-- istio-gateway-master
+- `istio-gateway-master`
-- istio-policy-master
+- `istio-policy-master`
 ...

 # Installing

-For each component, there are 2 styles of installing, using 'helm + tiller' or 'helm template + kubectl apply --prune'.
+For each component, there are 2 styles of installing, using 'helm + tiller' or '`helm template` + `kubectl apply --prune`'.

-Using 'kubectl --prune' is recommended:
+Using `kubectl --prune` is recommended:

 ```bash